kubermatic/kubecarrier/docs/concepts/multi-region.md

 The KubeCarrier API will be the main integration point for external tooling to interact with KubeCarrier.
 This contains the CLI, Client-Side Operators, Service Catalog Adapters and UIs.

-As the central interface to KubeCarrier, it should hide or abstract complexity as much as possible, making it easy to create integrations on top of it.

 Features:
 - routes/aggregates requests to/from `Peers`